MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

 Set up technician user
 	- Bookable resources
 	- Log in to RA mobile or HL

+   remote-assist-field-service-resource

+   remote-assist-field-service-ram-signin

+   remote-assist-field-service-enable-integration-popup

+   remote-assist-field-service-enable-integration-setting

 Set up expert user
 	- Log in to teams

+   remote-assist-field-service-teams-signin

+   not in web browser

+   this user does not need a remote assist license

 Create Work order
 Schedule work order
 Make remote assist call